TRON-Bioinformatics/easyquant/README.md

 # easyquant

-*Quantification of reads at defined positions to varify custom input sequences.*
+*Quantification of reads at defined positions to verify custom input sequences.*

-Given a gene fusion or splicing junction of interest, this tool can quantify RNA-seq reads supporting the breakpoint (junction) by quantifying reads that map to the breakpoint (junction reads) and read pairs that span the breakpoint (spanning pairs).
+Given a gene fusion or splicing junction of interest, this tool can quantify RNA-seq reads supporting the breakpoint (or splice junction) by quantifying reads that map to the breakpoint (junction reads) and read pairs that span the breakpoint (spanning pairs).

 ## Workflow

 - Input:
-    - Table with target sequences and breakpoint position (CSV/TSV format)
+    - Table with target sequences and breakpoints position (CSV/TSV format)
     - fastq files
 - Map reads against sequences using STAR
     - Generate Index of sequences as reference